lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/09capes/capes.rst

 Solution
 --------

+.. note:: #TODO# The 4D Systems LCD capes would make a better example.
+CircuitCo is out of business.

 A number of `LCD capes <http://bit.ly/1AjlXJ9>`_ are built for the Bone, ranging in size from three to seven inches.
 This recipe attaches a seven-inch `BeagleBone LCD7 <http://bit.ly/1NK8Hra>`_ from `CircuitCo <http://circuitco.com/>`_ (shown in :ref:`capes_7inLCD_fig`) to the Bone.